mrjest3r/CatRun/README.md

 ## How to Run Locally

--download the repository and extract the folder
+- download the repository and extract the folder
--Using pip installer, install pygame and run the catrun.py -enjoy the game!
+- Using pip installer, install pygame and run the catrun.py
+- Enjoy the game!

 ## Credits